mvac7/fR3eL_VDP_TMS9918A_Lib/docs/HOWTO.md

 <br/>

 This example performs the following actions:
-1. Initializes the screen to Graphic1 mode (Screen 1) with 8x8 sprites.
+1. Initializes the screen to Graphic1 mode (Screen 1) with 8x8 sprites in 2x zoom mode.
 1. Copy the tileset included in the MSX BIOS to the VRAM Pattern Table using the `CopyToVRAM` function.
 1. Dumps the data from the testmap_MAP array to the VRAM Pattern Name Table using the `CopyToVRAM` function.
 1. Copy a tile pattern (tile 2) from VRAM to RAM using the `CopyFromVRAM` function.